Neirpyc/Go-ImageResizer/README.md

 A live demo can be found [here](https://beggiora.neirpyc.ovh/master/gallery).

 # license
-The auth package is licensed under the GNU GPL license.
+This program is licensed under the GNU GPL v3 license.
 Please see the LICENSE file for details.